Atrial fibrillation: symptoms to watch out for

 The test of choice for diagnosis is the electrocardiogram.

-Early diagnosis is essential to safeguard the patient’s cardiovascular health.
+An early diagnosis is essential to safeguard the patient’s cardiovascular health.

 Uncontrolled fibrillation can lead to heart failure and increase the risk of stroke.